 Protecting your home and family from carbon monoxide poisoning is a three-stage journey that includes buying, installing and regularly servicing your gas, oil or solid fuel appliance.

 We survey thousands of Which? members about problems they've had with their home appliances, to find out which brands are the most reliable.

 Take a look at Which?'s independent lab test review of boilers, built-in ovens and freestanding cookers - each revealing the products we recommend as Best Buys - to ensure you choose the best appliance for your home.

-For solid fuel appliances, you should choose a HETAS approved engineer to install your appliance.
+For solid fuel and Biomass appliances, choose a HETAS approved engineer to install your appliance.

 For oil-fired appliances, choose an Oftec approved engineer to install your appliance.

 Getting a good boiler or gas appliance service every year will help to ensure they are functioning as they should be.
 You can download our free checklist and find out more about getting the best boiler service.